-Daniel Brownstone concentrates his practice on patent strategic counseling and prosecution, Dan’s practice also includes intellectual property due diligence and patent litigation.
+Daniel Brownstone is a partner in the Intellectual Property group of Fenwick & West LLP.
+Dan’s practice is focused on patent strategic counseling and prosecution, and his practice also includes intellectual property due diligence and patent litigation.

 Dan’s combined backgrounds in computer science and economics give him a unique perspective on patent strategy.
 His practice emphasizes patent portfolio development based on identifying innovations that are economically strategic to the enterprise, and managing the creation of patent assets to maximize the value of those assets.

-In addition to providing legal services to his clients, Dan is an Adjunct Professor of Law at The University of California, Hastings College of the Law, where he teaches patent drafting and prosecution.
+In addition to providing legal services to his clients, Dan has taught seminars in patent prosecution as an Adjunct Professor of Law at The University of California, Hastings College of the Law and at Washington University in St. Louis.